twanhaverkamp/event-storage-in-redis-with-php/README.md

 ### Implementation
-Most PHP frameworks like Symfony and Laravel allows you to register classes as services; If you like, you can register this Event store where you bind it to the EventStoreInterface
+Most PHP frameworks like Symfony and Laravel allows you to register classes as services; If you like, you can register this Event store where you bind it to the EventStoreInterface.

 #### Connect with Redis
 When constructing the [Event Store](/src/Event/EventStore/Redis.php) you're required to pass an instance of